- Price: $2,099 for a queen before discounts

 The Birch Natural is a latex hybrid with a medium feel that’s made with natural and certified organic materials including cotton, wool, and latex.
 The mattress contains five key layers underneath a breathable organic cotton cover that’s soft to the touch.
 The first layer is made with fire-retardant organic wool (a natural alternative to fiberglass which is often used as a flame retardant).
 The next layer is the comfort layer, which is also made of wool but is designed to regulate temperature and provide some contouring.
 Underneath the wool, you’ll find a layer of Talalay latex that’s highly responsive and provides the mattress its bounce.
 Next is the support layer, which is made with 1,000 pocketed coils to provide more cradling and edge support.
 Finally, the mattress sits on a base layer made with more wool that gives it more fire protection as well as stability and durability.

 When evaluating the mattress’s performance, our tester noticed it was comfortable in back, side, and stomach positions but said it was exceptionally good for average-weight side sleepers.
-The mattress offered pressure relief at the hip and shoulder, which is necessary for side sleepers.
+The mattress offered pressure relief at the hip and shoulder, which is necessary in the best mattresses for side sleepers.
 Since the mattress is highly responsive, it should also be a good option for combination sleepers who frequently change positions.

 Despite the fact the mattress is made with the same cooling latex, cotton, and wool as other mattresses on the list, our tester felt it heating up the longer they rested, so we’d recommend another option for people who sleep hot.
 Generally, the mattress provides solid support across the body in all sleeping positions, and our tester gave it a 4 out of 5 in this category.